 The $30, in my opinion, is a lot because a lot of users start with a G Suite coupon.
 For example, I can usually find a discount that gives me 20% for the first 12 months.
 This comes out to $6.00 per month for a G Suite basic license.
 The problem is that would take you five months to reach $30.

-The good news is, if you’ve had your account for at least 30 days, you can speed up the process by paying early.
-So it depends on how bad you want or need to use YouTube.
+The good news is you can speed up the process by paying early.
+So it depends on how badly you want or need to use YouTube.
 Simply follow the steps below.

 Login to your Google Admin Console.
 Click into “Billing.”
 This can also be accessed from the left-hand side menu.